ben-pr-p/assemble-online/README.md

 `npm start` -> `node server/app.js`, just start the server

 For development, I have one tab open running `gulp` and one running `npm start`.

+You'll also need to set `export DEBUG=assemble*` to see server side logs.